 St. Bernard Port, Harbor & Terminal District v.
 Violet Dock Port, Inc., LLC

-Violet Dock Port was a privately-owned 75-acre, industrial port facility fronting the Mississippi River in St. Bernard Parish, Louisiana.
+Violet Dock Port was a privately owned, 75-acre industrial port facility fronting the Mississippi River in St. Bernard Parish, Louisiana.
 The Port was designed and maintained to berth and service ocean-going ships for the U.S. Navy as well as other commercial operations.
 In 2010, the Port was reinvesting its profits for improvements to facilitate cargo operations.
-In December of that year, the St. Bernard Port, Harbor & Terminal District expropriated the entirety of the Port’s property and improvements, driving the company out of business.
-The District took the Port to spur economic activity by building a bulk cargo facility to be operated by a separate, private company, Associated Terminals, which would take over the Port’s contracts with the Navy.
-Associated Terminals was a competitor to Violet Dock Port, with a facility located six river miles away.
+In December of that year, the St. Bernard Port, Harbor & Terminal District expropriated the Port’s entire property, driving the company out of business.
+The District replaced the Port with a bulk cargo facility to be operated by Associated Terminals, a private company and competitor of Violet Dock Port.
+Associated Terminals, a competitor to Violet Dock Port, was also to take over the Port’s contracts with the Navy.